-- A new generic drug replaces a brand name drug on the Drug List (or we change the cost-sharing tier or add new restrictions to the brand name drug) - We may immediately remove a brand name drug on our Drug List if we are replacing it with a newly approved generic version of the same drug that will appear on the same or lower cost sharing tier and with the same or fewer restrictions.
+A new generic drug replaces a brand name drug on the Drug List (or we change the cost-sharing tier or add new restrictions to the brand name drug)

+- We may immediately remove a brand name drug on our Drug List if we are replacing it with a newly approved generic version of the same drug that will appear on the same or lower cost sharing tier and with the same or fewer restrictions.
 Also, when adding the new generic drug, we may decide to keep the brand name drug on our Drug List, but immediately move it to a higher cost-sharing tier or add new restrictions. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)). - If you are taking the brand name drug at the time, we make the change, we will provide you with information about the specific change(s) we made.
+For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints). - If you are taking the brand name drug at the time, we make the change, we will provide you with information about the specific change(s) we made.
 This will also include information on the steps you may take to request an exception to cover the brand name drug.
-You may not get this notice before we make the change. - After you receive notice of the change, you should be working with your provider to switch to the generic or to a different drug that we cover. - Or you or your prescriber can ask the plan to make an exception and continue to cover the brand name drug for you.
-For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+You may not get this notice before we make the change.